OpenDrupal/opendrupal-archived/project/00_index.md

 * Site should be content related, and be able to list content
 * Site should accept and process user input in some way
 * Introduce the full project toward the start of the programme, focus on it more at the end

+@todo - Complete writing content for this unit, see [this issue](https://github.com/OpenDrupal/opendrupal/issues/16).